shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 14. From the bottom menu, select **Variables**.

-15. Select **varCounter** variable which will be the first parameter.
+15. Select **varCounter** variable, which will be the first parameter.

 16. Enter **3** as the second parameter of the equals function.
 Like the screenshot below, your expression will be **@or(equals(variables('varCounter'),3))**

     ![](../media/lab-05/image30.png)

-17. We need to add the second parameter to the or function. **Add a comma** in between the ending two parentheses.
-This time we will try typing in the function name.
+17. We need to add the second parameter to the or function. **Add a comma** in between the two ending parentheses.
+This time, we will try typing in the function name.
 Start typing **equ** and you will get a drop-down of available functions (this is called IntelliSense).
 Select the **equals** function.

     ![](../media/lab-05/image31.png)